Sporting Football Club (women)

-The Sporting Football Club Women is a Women's football team that competes in the Costa Rican Women's Premier Division, the top division of womens football in Costa Rica.
+The Sporting Football Club Women is a Women's football team that competes in the Costa Rican Women's Premier Division, the top division of women's football in Costa Rica.

 History

-The albinegro team acquired the La U Universitarias franchise in 2020, obtaining its place in the Costa Rican top category.
+The Albinegras acquired the La U Universitarias franchise in 2020, obtaining their place in the Costa Rican top category.
 On March 1, 2020, they debuted in the First Division of Costa Rica, facing Suva Sports.
-The Albinegras managed to win in their debut with the score 3–5, due to the goals Marilenis Oporta, María José Garro, Fernanda Chavarría, Karla Villalobos, Indira González.
-In its first season, Sporting F. C. was in second position with 9 points from the 2020 Clausura Tournament.
-Due to the COVID-19 pandemic, the closing tournament was cancelled, declared void in its debut.
+The Albinegras managed to win in their debut match 5–3, with goals from Marilenis Oporta, María José Garro, Fernanda Chavarría, Karla Villalobos, and Indira González.
+In the club's first season, Sporting were in second place with 9 points in the 2020 Clausura Tournament.
+Due to the COVID-19 pandemic, the final tournament was cancelled, and declared void.

-On July 9, 2022, they faced C. S. Herediano in the final of the Costa Rica Cup Tournament, the game ended with a 0–3 victory, due to the goals of Katherine Arroyo, Daniela Mesén, and Yoselin Fonseca.
-In their second match, it took place on July 16 at the Ernesto Rohrmoser Stadium, the match ended with a 3–3 draw, due to Katherine Arroyo's triplet at minutes 19, 28 and 87, while on the aggregate scoreboard they were in victory 6 -3, Sporting F. C. obtained its first title in historic fashion.
+On July 9, 2022, they faced C. S. Herediano in the final of the Costa Rica Cup Tournament.
+The game ended with a 3–0 victory to the Albinegras, with goals scored by Katherine Arroyo, Daniela Mesén, and Yoselin Fonseca.
+Their second match, which took place on July 16 at the Ernesto Rohrmoser Stadium, ended with a 3–3 draw courtesy of a Katherine Arroyo hat-trick in the 19th, 28th and 87th minutes.
+Sporting FC won the fixture 6–3 on aggregate, obtaining their first title in historic fashion.

-On January 15, 2023, the Costa Rica Super Cup was played against L. D. Alajuelense at the National Stadium, due to the goal by Panamanian Karla Riley in the 68th minute, putting the first goal on the scoreboard at 0–1, which was tied by the L. D. Alajuelense through Alexandra Pinell in the 88th minute, the match went into extra time, and without moving the score it had to be decided in a penalty shootout, the great performance of Daniela Solera prevented two goals from the L. D. Alajuelense, and due to The goals in a penalty shootout by Carol Sánchez, Celeste Jiménez, and Lourdes Viana, Sporting F. C. managed to be crowned champions with a score of 1–3.
-The team was made up of: Daniela Solera, Diana Sáenz, Carol Sánchez, Celeste Jiménez, María Paula Porras, Fernanda Chavarría, Cristin Granados, Candela Andújar, Katherine Arroyo, Yerling Ovares, Karla Riley, Evanny Calvo, Steysi Arias, Jeimy Umaña, Emily Flores, Lourdes Viana, Raquel Chacón, Yesmi Rodríguez, Yoselin Fonseca, Tanisha Fonseca, Jimena González, under the technical direction of Edgar Rodríguez.
+On January 15, 2023, the Costa Rica Super Cup was played against L. D. Alajuelense at the National Stadium.
+The first goal by was scored by Panamanian Karla Riley in the 68th minute, but the Alajuelense equalized through Alexandra Pinell in the 88th minute, making the match go into extra time.
+No further goals were scored, and a penalty shootout would decide the result of the match.

+In the shootout, Daniela Solera saved two penalties, and due to successful penalties by Carol Sánchez, Celeste Jiménez, and Lourdes Viana, Sporting were crowned champions.
+The team was made up of: Daniela Solera, Diana Sáenz, Carol Sánchez, Celeste Jiménez, María Paula Porras, Fernanda Chavarría, Cristin Granados, Candela Andújar, Katherine Arroyo, Yerling Ovares, Karla Riley, Evanny Calvo, Steysi Arias, Jeimy Umaña, Emily Flores, Lourdes Viana, Raquel Chacón, Yesmi Rodríguez, Yoselin Fonseca, Tanisha Fonseca, Jimena González, and managed by Edgar Rodríguez.